 • Not supportive enough for larger chests

 While flashy styles and the latest and greatest bells and whistles are all well and good, sometimes simplicity rules and the Oiselle Hi Twenty Bra delivers.
 If a supportive, no-fuss style is what you are seeking, this compression-style pullover design with thin racerback straps is a great option.
 It is easy to get on and off and provides a secure fit with no excess seams or material to weigh you down.
 It has a mesh back insert that breathes well and kept us dry.
-The included cup pads provide extra support and are easy to take out if you don’t want them.
+The included cup pads provide extra support and are easy to remove if you don’t want them.

 Bra Style: Compression | Materials: Polyester/Nylon/Spandex | Support: Medium